From Other Places

 Wind blows through a forest at night, picking up as thunder cracks; branches shake violently until tendrils of mist appear, slowly curling above a village.
-So opens the artist Shambhavi Kaul’s fourth short experimental film, Mount Song (2013), which will receive its world premiere on Monday, September 9 within the Wavelengths program of this year’s Toronto International Film Festival, then screen again as part of the Views from the Avant-Garde program at the New York Film Festival next month.
+So opens the artist Shambhavi Kaul’s fourth short experimental film, Mount Song (2013), which received its world premiere on Monday, September 9, 2013, within the Wavelengths program of that year’s Toronto International Film Festival, then screened again as part of the Views from the Avant-Garde program at the New York Film Festival the next month.
 Mount Song follows the increasingly rainbow-colored mist as it winds its way through what look like Oriental temples and around doors, cages, and lanterns, all of which seem to take on lives on their own.
 Ominous music swells, and the wind continues to echo.
 Like Kaul’s previous film works—two of which, Scene 32 (2009) and Place for Landing (2010), are available streaming here—Mount Song comes to seem both familiar and strange, made up of recognizable sounds and images whose origins can’t quite be placed.
-In the following monologue, created over the course of an extended e-mail conversation with Kaul, the artist tells the story of how she came to make Mount Song as well as her other films:
+In the following monologue, created over the course of an extended e-mail conversation with Kaul, the artist tells the story of how she came to make Mount Song as well as her other films.

 Shambhavi Kaul: I grew up in India, a country with a long, rich film history.
 To put this into perspective, the Lumière Brothers’ cinematograph arrived in India in 1896, along with their Arrival of a Train at La Ciotat Station (1895), which had itself premiered in Paris just six months before.
 By the end of the year, Indian filmmakers had purchased the Lumière equipment and were beginning to make their own films.
 One of the earliest Indian films ever made, in fact, was The Arrival of a Train in Bombay Station (1898).
 I believe that all cinema is characterized by this type of exchange.
 The question of what is transported, translated, and erased through circulation—embedded already within this little piece of history—is very important to me.